New ESRI Farm Accident report discloses some interesting statistics

 Fatalities as a result of farm accidents

 In addition to high fatality rates, the report shows that the agricultural, fishing and forestry industry has one of the highest non-fatal work injury rates when compared to other industries.
-Further to this the agricultural sector was found to have much higher worker fatality rate compared to other sectors and the non-fatal injuries in this sector have tended to fluctuated in the past number of years.
+Further to this the agricultural sector was found to have much higher worker fatality rate compared to other sectors and the nonfatal injuries in this sector have tended to fluctuate in the past number of years.

 Lost Days as a result of accidents